AJ92/Math/readme.txt

 AJ's 3D Math stuff...

-Include Math.h in your project and everything should get included.
+Include mathematics.h in your project and everything should get included.
 Qt's qDebug is used for debug output.
 Remove the debug functions and its 100% standard C++.

 Matrix4x4